denismo/hopper/README.md

         # another "handle" will run in parallel with the handle-then above
         .handle(resolveUserAgent) \
         # join will delay the final handlers until all above paths produced results and
-        # group them by parent message ID into one message handled by "enrichedPageView"
+        # group them by parentMessageID into one message handled by "enrichedPageView"
         .join(enrichedPageView)

+# Alternative to .join - collect all message which have the same parent 'pageView'
+@context.join(parentMessage='pageView')
+def collectPageViews(msgs):
+    ...
 ```

 Pipeline (pending)